ABelonovskii/ABelonovskii.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I’m Alexey.
-I completed my postgraduate studies at the Alferov University and successfully defended my PhD dissertation at ITMO University in December 2021.
-My dissertation, titled "Modification of the probability of spontaneous emission in plasmonic, organic and semiconductor nanostructures", was supervised by [Dr. M. Kaliteevski](https://www.webofscience.com/wos/author/record/M-1308-2016).
+I completed my postgraduate studies at Alferov University and successfully defended my PhD dissertation at ITMO University in December 2021.
+My dissertation, titled "Modification of the probability of spontaneous emission in plasmonic, organic, and semiconductor nanostructures", was supervised by [Dr. M. Kaliteevski](https://www.webofscience.com/wos/author/record/M-1308-2016).

 Alongside my academic career, I have pursued a parallel career in programming.
 Currently, I am a Senior Software Engineer at [Tungsten Automation](https://www.tungstenautomation.com/).